MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 - How to use lists as stacks and queues
 - What are list comprehensions and how to use them
 - What are tuples and how to use them
-- When to use tuples versus lists
+- When to use tupes versus lists
 - What is a sequence
 - What is tuple packing
 - What is sequence unpacking